 Texas Native Plants – Xeriscape Superstars

 Two other plants for specific regions worth mentioning are superstars in Xeriscapes in central, west, and south Texas.
 These are the Texas Mountain Laurel and Texas sage.
-These plants are used extensively in xeriscapes of central Texas with USDA hardiness for zone 8.
+These plants are used extensively in the xeriscapes of central Texas with USDA hardiness for zone 8.

 The Texas sage is a popular well-loved plant and great for xeriscapes where rocks and well-drained soil exist whether naturally or by design.
 They also make great potted plants for porches and walkways which can make them suitable for the colder areas of Texas as ornamental plants (to be protected from the cold).

 Texas sage is a woody evergreen shrub tree that flowers profusely.
 Native to Texas it grows up to six feet on average.
-It blooms spring through the start of the fall season in most areas.
+It blooms from spring through the start of the fall season in most areas.
 Texas sage is both drought and heat-resistant growing best in full sunlight.
 Moreover, the Texas sage is tolerant of cold temperatures down to ten 10-degree Fahrenheit, so it can do well in many areas of Texas.

 The Texas sage should be pruned lightly once a year.
 They attract butterflies and hummingbirds.
 Texas sage plants do best in dry soil and should not be overwatered as it may lead to root rot.